10 Best Grammarly Alternative Tools: The Ultimate Guide for Beginners in 2026

 Have you ever noticed how most grammar tools are designed for computers first, while we do so much writing on our phones these days?
 Like, I'm constantly replying to important emails or drafting docs on my phone, but the keyboard doesn't really help with grammar.
 Wouldn't it be great if there was a tool specifically built for mobile writing?

 The keyboard offers grammar and spelling corrections, style suggestions, and even AI-powered writing assistance right in any app where you're typing.
+The 2026 update introduced contextual awareness that adapts suggestions based on whether you're texting a friend, drafting a work email, or posting on social media.
 This makes it incredibly convenient for everything from emails and text messages to social media posts and notes.

 What I particularly appreciate about CleverType is how it adapts to your writing style over time.
 The more you use it, the better it gets at understanding your personal voice and making appropriate suggestions.
 It also includes tone detection and adjustment features, helping you ensure your message conveys the right emotion.